dashingsoft/pyarmor/src/mechanism.md

 # DEPRECATED Mode

-The following modes are used by Pyarmor before v3.2.0.
+The following modes are used by PyArmor before v3.2.0.
 It requires import hooker, for example, sys.meta_path, and sys.setprofile or sys.settrace.
 Especially the latter, it could dramatically effect performance.